How to Host an Alphabet Gift Exchange that Won’t Annoy Your Guests

 How an alphabet gift exchange works

 The premise of the alphabet gift exchange is simple: a letter of the alphabet determines the first letter of gifts.
+Letters are randomized and assigned to family members or participants.
+The letter determines the first letter of gifts to be given as gifts or stocking stuffers.

 Gift exchange themes are popular ways to “guide” gift giving for family holidays, Christmas gift exchanges, or office gift exchanges.
-The vision of the host is that it’s a clever gift exchange approach.
-The guests may feel different as some of the letters require more thought.
+It’s a clever gift exchange idea and makes gift giving more fun.

 Ideas on drawing letters for an alphabet gift exchange